joeky888/dotfile/Software/Software.md

 Good Software Design
 =====
-* Use Cmake to manage build process of the project
 * Support "Ctrl + T" New Tab
 * Customizable hotkeys
 * Customizable theming (and Font-Family) with json format